21 free things to do in Perth

-2. Head to Elizabeth Quay and cycle or walk the riverside trail or wander through the one and a half hectares of gardens that run along the Swan River.
+1. Head to Elizabeth Quay and wander the riverside trail, cycling or walking through the one and a half hectares of gardens that run along the Swan River.

 3. Hit the beach!
-Perth is home to the famous Cottesloe and Scarborough beaches with white sand and crystal blue water.
+Perth is home to the famous Cottesloe and Scarborough beaches which feature white sand and crystal blue water.
 Just don’t forget the sunscreen!

 5. Northbridge Piazza runs free activities throughout the year.
 Watch cricket games or movies on the big screen or start your day with some yoga and Tai Chi.
 Check out their website for a list of events and activities.

-7. Jump in your car and go for a short drive south of Perth to Shoalwater Islands Marine Park where you can dive, swim, snorkel, fish and surf in the gorgeous waters and spot penguins, sea lions and dolphins!
+7. Jump in the car and go for a short drive south of Perth to Shoalwater Islands Marine Park, where you can dive, swim, snorkel, fish and surf in the gorgeous waters while spotting penguins, sea lions and dolphins!

-9. September to November is wildflower season in Perth where wildflowers bloom along the urban and coastal walking trails.
-Spot different types of wildflowers and learn about Perth’s flora.
+9. September to November is wildflower season in Perth, where wildflowers bloom along the urban and coastal walking trails.
+Spot the different types and learn about Perth’s flora as you go.

-10. Perth and the surrounding suburbs are chock-a-block full of markets that are great to window shop!
-There are farmers markets, street art markets, community markets, weekend markets and even night markets.
+10. Perth and the surrounding suburbs are chock-a-block full of markets that are great for window shopping.
+There are farmers markets, artisan markets and even night markets, so take your pick!

-13. Go wildlife watching!
-Head to Heirisson Island to look out for kangaroos at dusk and dawn, spot native black swans floating along the river or keep an eye out for the thousands of different species of birds that inhabit Perth’s urban and national parks.
+11. Go wildlife watching!
+Head to Heirisson Island to look out for kangaroos at dusk and dawn, spot native black swans floating along the river or to keep an eye out for the thousands of other species of birds that inhabit Perth’s urban and national parks.

-14. Head out to the airport to the brand new outdoor airport viewing platform to watch planes take off and land and ponder where each plane is going.
+14. Head out to the airport to the outdoor viewing platform and feed your aero-curiosity by watching planes take off and land – bonus points if you pack a picnic.

-15. Visit the Aboriginal Art Gallery at Kings Park.
+15. Browse the Aboriginal art gallery and shop at Kings Park.
 Immerse yourself in Indigenous culture, wander through the gallery, meet and talk to Aboriginal artists and observe them as they work.

 17. Watch the sunset over the Indian Ocean.
-Head to a beach and relax on the sand while the sun sets, the water sparkles and the sky change from blue to orange and every other colour in between.
+Head to your favourite west-facing beach and relax on the sand while the sun sets, setting the water ablaze with glittering yellow and orange.

-18. Spend the day in gorgeous Fremantle.
-It’s 30 minutes south of Perth and is full of rich convict history, cute hip cafes, bars with live music, stunning beaches and the famous Fremantle markets.
-Plus beer aficionados can take a free tour of the Little Creatures Brewery.
+18. Spend the day in fascinating Fremantle, just 30 minutes south-west of Perth City.
+This characterful district is full of rich convict history, cute hip cafes, bars with live music, stunning beaches and the famous Fremantle markets.
+Pro tip: the Little Creatures Brewery has free bike hire!

 19. Get your groove on at Danza Loca in Northbridge – they offer free introductory salsa and Kizomba classes and free social dancing afterwards so you can dance the night away.
 Check their website for days and locations.

 21. Need a running buddy?
 Lululemon Perth City store has a run collective – a social running movement that welcomes runners of all levels, pacing and distance.
-Sessions are held every Tuesday and Thursday from 5.45pm.
+Sessions are held every Tuesday at 5:45pm and Sunday from 8:00am.